tguens/understand-predict-winner.github.io/relatedwork.md

 # Related work

-Several experiments with the goal to predict the elections' outcomes.
+Several experiments aiming predict the elections' outcomes have been conducted.
 For instance, in [[7]](https://ieeexplore.ieee.org/document/6113109), the author analyzes methods of prediction using sentiment analysis from social network data (notaby tweets, and google search results).
-They reached to the conclusion that these technics are not sufficient to predict elections.
+They reached the conclusion that these methods are **not sufficient to predict elections**.

-The article [[1]](https://www.washingtonpost.com/politics/democrats-eye-house-takeover-to-challengetrump-as-gop-tries-to-hang-on/2018/11/06/2c4ff3a0-e200-11e8-8f5fa55347f48762_story.html) from *The Washington Post* presents the electoral vote within different subgroups: age, sex, race, education sub-categories or even and among rural or city environments.
-The conclusion reached, id est - within catgeories, the vote was significantly different - strengthened our prior belief that understanding what are the most influential features is key to our problem and urged us to collect more socio-economic data.
+The article [[1]](https://www.washingtonpost.com/politics/democrats-eye-house-takeover-to-challengetrump-as-gop-tries-to-hang-on/2018/11/06/2c4ff3a0-e200-11e8-8f5fa55347f48762_story.html) from *The Washington Post* presents the **electoral vote within different subgroups**: _age, sex, race, education sub-categories or even and among rural or city environments_.
+The conclusion reached, id est - within categories, the vote is significantly different - strengthened our prior belief that **understanding the most influential features** is key to our problem.
+It also urged us to collect more **socio-economic data**.

-The research conducted in [[8]](https://github.com/tguens/understand-predict-winner.github.io/blob/master/references.md) explores the reasons why the president's party suffers from an electoral decline when come the midterms elections.
+The research conducted in [[8]](https://github.com/tguens/understand-predict-winner.github.io/blob/master/references.md) explores the reasons why the **president's party suffers from an electoral decline** when come the midterms elections.
 In particular, they are looking for explanations conciliable and in accordance with historical records.
 The conclusion reached is that no matter what might happen on the political stand, the president's party will lose house representatives.

 In [[9]] (https://github.com/tguens/understand-predict-winner.github.io/blob/master/references.md), the authors take a Bayesian approach to predict the United States Presidential elections.
-Despite the relative simplicity of their model, which incorporates polls at a state level and suppose that the latter are normally distributed around the result of the elections.
-With a prior belief and polls observations, they can estimate the posterior distribution of the results.
-The authors claim that their methods is effective to handle swing states.
+A relative simple model is proposed: polls (at a state level) are incorporated and the model assumes a normally distributed distribution around the results of the elections.
+With a prior belief and polls data, the authors end up estimating the posterior distribution of the results.
+They also claim that their method is effective to handle swing states.

+However, those models only consider data at a state or country level and oftentimes focuses on American presidential elections.
+Our work unifies some aspects of the aforementioned research and analysis:
+* We collect, gather,
 Our Bayesian model on polls is similar to theirs but we took into account the date when the polls where conducted.